+Scanning Techniques

-Scanning Techniques EMPTY FIELD MYOPIA When flying in clear, cloudless skies, like we mostly have here in the high desert regions of California, your eyes will focus on the instrument panel or the propeller, only 3'-6' in front of you.
+EMPTY FIELD MYOPIA

+When flying in clear, cloudless skies, like we mostly have here in the high desert regions of California, your eyes will focus on the instrument panel or the propeller, only 3'-6' in front of you.
 That means you will have to refocus your eyes to find traffic.
 Add that to the reaction time described on page 21 and now it will take you even longer to move out of danger.

+DISTRACTIONS

-DISTRACTIONS That cool new GPS you have may be nice, the conversation with your friends may be engaging, the cool stuff on the ground may grab your interest, but all that may be diverting attention away from the traffic outside your airplane.
+That cool new GPS you have may be nice, the conversation with your friends may be engaging, the cool stuff on the ground may grab your interest, but all that may be diverting attention away from the traffic outside your airplane.
 Being a pilot means prioritizing.
 Keep most of your attention outside, especially when flying in a MOA.

+BUGS

-BUGS Clean that windshield.
+Clean that windshield.
 A traffic conflict will look like a bug when about 1 mile or more away from you.
 By the time a fast moving (fighter) traffic conflict is larger than the bugs on your windshield, it's already too late.

-STANDARD SCANNING TECHNIQUE Moving your eyes around the sky produces nothing but a blur for your brain to decipher.
+STANDARD SCANNING TECHNIQUE

+Moving your eyes around the sky produces nothing but a blur for your brain to decipher.
 In order to see correctly, you must steady your eyes and focus on something other than the blue sky (Empty Field Myopia).
 Select about a 15 degree portion of the sky, focus your eyes on the ground at about 5 miles away, then move up and scan a few inches above and below the horizon.
 Move to the next 15 degree segment.
 Repeat often.
 This will keep your attention outside, and you can do this while talking to your friends.
 If you teach this to your passengers, they'll help out, and think you are cool...well, maybe not cool.

-WHAT AFFECTS YOUR ABILITY TO SPOT TRAFFIC - 1.
-Image Size: The bigger the jet, the easier it is to find. - 2.
-Luminance and Contrast: Darkness, sunlight flare, haze and fog will affect contrast and reduce visibility. - 3.
+WHAT AFFECTS YOUR ABILITY TO SPOT TRAFFIC

+- 1. Image Size: The bigger the jet, the easier it is to find. - Luminance and Contrast: Darkness, sunlight flare, haze and fog will affect contrast and reduce visibility. - 3.
 Darkness Adaptation: It takes 30 minutes to adapt to darkness. - 4.
 Motion: An object must move to interest the eye and the brain.
 A stationary object in the windshield is on a collision course. - 5.
 Exposure Time: The more time to see, the better the odds of finding the traffic.
 Keep your attention outside in high traffic areas.

+NASA Armstrong

 The Armstrong Flight Research Center is co-located with Edwards AFB and is NASA's center for aeronautical flight research and atmospheric flight operations.
 NASA Armstrong is chartered to research, develop, and transfer advanced aeronautics, space and related technologies.
-The Center manages the Stratospheric Observatory for Infrared Astronomy (SOFIA) programs and the world-class observatory which complements space and major ground based telescopes.
-In subservators space exploration, the Center manages launch abort systems testing and integration for the Orion Multi-Purpose Crew Vehicle.
+The Center manages the Stratospheric Observatory for Infrared Astronomy (SOFIA) program, an airborne world-class observatory which complements space and major ground based telescopes.
+In support of space exploration, the Center manages launch abort systems testing and integration for the Orion Multi-Purpose Crew Vehicle.
 Aeronautical research and development programs include improved fuel efficiencies, noise reduction on takeoff and landing, and commercial flight supersonic boom mitigation.
 All of these programs are tailored to expand our aeronautical knowledge and discovery of our universe.
-NASA Armstrong also operates an educational facility in the city of Palmdale, where adults and youngsters can learn about the world of space and aviation.
-The facility is next to the Palmdale City Hall on Palmdale Boulevard. our universe.